skills/migrate-ado-repository/.github/steps/4-step.md

 - Make sure you have admin permissions on both the GitHub repository and Azure DevOps project
 - If the Azure Pipelines app isn't showing up, check that it's properly installed in your organization's settings
+- If you are using a free Azure DevOps organization, ensure you have enough parallel jobs available for your builds.
+If your build fails due to "No hosted parallelism", you can still proceed with the rest of the exercise.

 </details>